-The Allied Health major utilizes an interdisciplinary approach to provide strong undergraduate preparation in health sciences.
+The Allied Health major utilizes an interdisciplinary approach to provide strong undergraduate preparation in exercise and health sciences.
 The program provides a thorough understanding of the human body by including a comprehensive array of courses and laboratory experiences while emphasizing health, fitness, and wellness.
-The Allied Health major effectively prepares students for professional programs in physical and occupational therapy, nursing, physician assistant, preventive health or graduate programs in kinesiology.
+The Allied Health major effectively prepares students for graduate programs in exercise science and public health, and professional programs for physical and occupational therapy, nursing, and physician assistant.
+All majors take four core courses and nine courses from one of five concentration areas.
+Each concentration area includes a mix of required and elective courses.